TED (conference): 1984–1999: Founding and early years

-2000–present: Recent growth
+2000–present: recent growth

 In 2000, Wurman, looking for a successor at age 65, met with new-media entrepreneur and TED enthusiast Chris Anderson to discuss future happenings.
-Anderson's UK media company Future bought TED.
+Anderson's UK media company Future bought TED for $14 million ($12 million in cash and $2 million in stocks).
 In November 2001, Anderson's non-profit The Sapling Foundation (motto: "fostering the spread of great ideas") acquired TED from Future for £6m.
 In February 2002, Anderson gave a TED Talk in which he explained his vision of the conference and his future role of curator.
-Wurman left after the 2002 conference.

-In 2006, attendance cost was $4,400 per person and was by invitation only.
-The membership model was shifted in January 2007 to an annual membership fee of $6,000, which includes attendance of the conference, club mailings, networking tools, and conference DVDs.
-The 2018 conference was $10,000 per attendee.

-Between 2001 and 2006, TED upgraded its platform to have TED talks online for free, added TEDGlobal that became a worldwide conference, and created the TED prize.
+In 2012, TED community director Tom Rielly helped the producers of Prometheus gain approval for the use of the TED brand in the promotional short film TED 2023, designed by Rielly with Ridley Scott and Damon Lindelof, directed by Luke Scott, and starring Guy Pearce as Peter Weyland, who in the film speaks at a fictional TED conference at Wembley Stadium in the then-future of 2023; on the film's release, Rielly noted that the association had generated millions of unique visits to the TED website.

-In 2014, the conference was relocated to Vancouver, British Columbia, Canada.
+In 2014, the conference was moved to Vancouver, British Columbia, Canada.

-TED is currently funded by a combination of various revenue streams, including conference attendance fees, corporate sponsorships, foundation support, licensing fees, and book sales.
-Corporate sponsorships are diverse, provided by companies such as Google, GE, AOL, Goldman Sachs, and The Coca-Cola Company.
-Sponsors do not participate in the creative direction of the event, nor are they allowed to present on the main stage, in the interests of independence.
+TED is currently funded by various revenue streams, including attendance fees, corporate sponsorships, foundation support, licensing fees, and book sales.
+Sponsors do not participate in the event's creation and do not present on the main stage.

 In 2015, TED staff consisted of about 180 people headquartered in New York City and Vancouver, British Columbia.
 On July 1, 2019, the TED Conferences LLC was transferred from Sapling Foundation to TED Foundation to "align with our brand and make it easier for our donors to connect TED donations to TED Conferences, LLC."

-At TED 2015, Bill Gates warned that the world was not prepared for the next pandemic, a situation that would come to pass in late 2019 when the COVID-19 pandemic began.

 In 2021, TED launched the TED Audio Collective with a number of podcasts featuring previous TED Talks and other relevant topics.

 TED 2022 was held in Vancouver.
 There was criticism after Marvin Rees, Mayor of Bristol, flew 9200 miles to speak about climate change and the need for reduced carbon emissions.

-In 2023 The Wallet Group launched the TED Talks Digital Card, containing information and updates about TED.
-The Card acts as a Pass in an individual's smartphone wallet, and is free for all users.